 Dizziness or light-headedness: Sometimes you may feel light-headed or dizzy when you stand up.
 This may be a sign of excess fluid drainage and stopping the fluid drain for a few minutes could make the dizziness stop.

-- If you develop a fever, severe headache, nausea or vomiting
+- Develop a fever, severe headache, nausea or vomiting

-- If you get dizzy or light-headed when you sit or stand
+- Feel dizzy or light-headed when you sit or stand

-- If you notice fluid in the bed or a leak from your lower back
+- Notice the lumbar drain tube or system gets disconnected or the presence of fluid in the bed or a leak from your lower back

 Request an Appointment